 You might like...

-This is a fascinating species with large, bell-shaped, off-white flowers, flushed green and purple, hanging down from drooping stalks at the top of stout stems but, after pollination, stand erect.
-Perfect for flower arrangers, particularly those who enjoy dried flowers, with the dried seedheads adding interest to a display.
-Frost hardy, these plants require a sunny and partially shaded site and can be grown in rough grass or borders in any moderately fertile soil that is neither too dry nor waterlogged.
-They can be propagated by freely produced offsets in late summer or by seed in autumn.
+Nectaroscordum siculum subsp. bulgaricum is perfect for using in flower arrangements, and the seedheads may be used in dried flower displays.
+Frost hardy, these plants require a sunny to partially shaded site and can be grown in rough grass or borders in any moderately fertile soil that is neither too dry nor waterlogged.
+They can be propagated by freely produced offsets in late summer, or by seed saved in autumn.

 Plant type: Summer/autumn blooming bulb